 - Act & be professional at all times.
-This includes being on time for all classes. - If you will be absent, let your professor know in advance. - Cell phones, laptops, tablets, and any other electronic devices are not allowed in class.
-The only exception will be when it's your turn to deliver a presentation - you may use a device to connect to the projector and present your material.
-ADD COVID NOTE HERE. - Assignments are accepted via Sakai ONLY.
-Do not email me any assignments, ever.
-Late assignments are not accepted. - Students must communicate with the professor immediately if they are unable to meet a deadline.
+This includes being on time for all classes. - If you will be absent, let your professor know in advance.
+More than 2 unexcused absences will affect your final grade. - Cell phones, laptops, tablets, and any other electronic devices are not allowed in class.
+The only exception will be when it's your turn to deliver a presentation you may use a device to connect to the projector and present your material. - No late assignments will be accepted unless there are significant, extenuating circumstances with documentation.
+Students must communicate with the professor immediately if they are unable to meet a deadline.
 There are no exceptions to this. - Students are responsible for completing all assignments as directed, whether or not they are discussed in lecture. - We may discuss current events and happenings in the world at large; understand others may have a different viewpoint.
-We will agree to be respectful, and disagree in a respectful manner. - What's said in the classroom stays in the classroom. - This semester is on Zoom so all lectures will be recorded.
-You are responsible for reading and understanding Loyola's recording policy here. - Learn how to use your email search feature.
-Attendance
+We will agree to be respectful, and disagree in a respectful manner. - What's said in the classroom stays in the classroom.